basho/basho_docs/source/languages/en/riakcs/cookbooks/Keystone-Setup.md

 The `keystone-test` virtual environment is now created, activated, and ready to use.

-## Install the Keystone dependences
+## Install the Keystone dependencies

 The dependencies for running Keystone can be found in `tools/pip-requires`.
 At the time of this writing, `grizzly-2` is the latest tag of Keystone and the dependencies are based on versions that work with that tag.
-Use `pip` to install the depencies as follows:
+Use `pip` to install the dependencies as follows:

 ```bash
 pip install -r tools/pip-requires